MauritsBleeker/keep-the-caption-info/README.md

 ### Adding the CxC annotations

-To add the CxC annotations to the pickle files run `notebooks/data_processing/CrissCrossed.ipynb`.
+To add the CxC annotations to the pickle files, run `notebooks/data_processing/CrissCrossed.ipynb`.

 ### Targets generator